About Blind Tiger Guest House

 The stately building has been meticulously maintained for nearly 200 years.
 It was briefly the home of a private school, then a rectory and church office, and began its life as a Portland, Maine inn in 1993.
 The interior underwent a complete renovation in 2020.
 Original features—like the rooftop cupola that offers panoramic views of the skyline and harbor, or the hidden billiards room in the basement—have been preserved for our guests’ enjoyment.

 The guest house’s design is inspired by the city and its spirit of passionate entrepreneurship and creativity.
-Common spaces are rich in texture and color, vibrant areas for gathering with friends or hosting a casual event.
+Gathering spaces are rich in texture and color, vibrant areas for gathering with friends or hosting a casual event.

 When you’re ready to venture out, local tastemakers offer exclusive guides to Portlanders’ favorite haunts.
 Portland is extremely walkable, and Blind Tiger Guest House gives guests access to the city’s best art, music, food, shopping, and more.
 When you stay with us, you’ll feel like you’re staying with a well-connected friend, and you’ll be inspired to explore everything that makes Portland one of New England’s most happening little cities.